 g.
-If space is limited, only a team manager or his or her designee may attend.
-If there is limited seating in the front row of the viewing area, only managers may sit in that area.
-If the space is empty, it may be occupied by a team coach, but if another team's manager arrives later, the coach must give way to the manager or designee. h.
 Players will be rated by managers on a secure form on the WSLL website prepared by the Player Agent.
 Within 24 hours of the conclusion of the tryouts session, the team manager should record individual player ratings through the secure password protected tryouts website.
 The Player Agent will compile a composite of overall tryout scores and rankings to be furnished to managers through the secure password protected tryouts webpage for use in the draft.
 Disclosure of information contained in the composite form to anyone other than a League official with a need to know, based upon his or her official duties, is grounds for disciplinary action.

-i.
+h.
 Before the tryout, the Player Agent will furnish managers with the tryout candidates' previous season manager evaluations.
 Within 24 hours after tryouts, each Intermediate, Major league, AAA and AA manager attending the tryouts must complete the online player evaluation.
 Further details concerning tryouts will be communicated to drafting managers prior to the tryout session.

-j.
+i.
 Private tryouts are prohibited.
 Any manager or coach found violating this rule shall be reported to the league President, who may, according to the circumstances, form a disciplinary committee to investigate.